-MRI features tend to be non specific and often overestimates the lesion 9:
+MRI features tend to be non-specific and often overestimate the lesion 9:

 - T1: typically hypo to isointense on T1 with areas of decreased intensity that correspond to foci of calcification

 T2: typically isointense to hypointense on T2 with foci of decreased intensity corresponding to the foci of calcification

 - a high signal may be seen in surrounding bone marrow and soft tissues due to oedema "flare phenomenon" 11

 - C+ (Gd): this is a highly vascular tumour and therefore typically avidly enhances, with associated enhancement of the surrounding soft tissues 9

 - Tc99m MDP or HMDL: often shows intense uptake although this is non-specific and is typical in all lesions exhibiting increased bone turnover

 Treatment and prognosis

 Radical surgical excision is often the treatment of choice.
 Pre-operative embolisation is commonly carried out to reduce bleeding risk although surgery needs to be performed at a very short time interval in order to avoid reconstitution of collateral blood supply.
 Percutaneous ablation is an emerging modality for treatment of these lesions (as well as osteoid osteoma) 10.